whitingjp/ggj16/src/ritual.md

 You might consider trying a faster occasion and shorter ritual first, to try and get a feel how it works.

-Once you have decided these things you should collectively have some idea of the flavour of your ritual, but little idea of its content.
+Once you have decided these things you should have some idea of the flavour of your ritual, but little idea of its content.
 The game should help you figure out what the ritual is.

 The final thing you need to decide is an appropriate method of selecting a player after the ritual has been performed.
-This person will be responsible for making some small modification to the ritual ready for the next time it is performed.
+This person will be responsible for making some small modification to the ritual ready for the next time.
 Some simple methods that might work are taking turns or drawing straws.
 Another possibility is each player drawing a card from the Creation deck, highest card acts.
 The only important thing to consider is that the method of selection is appropriate to the occasion of the ritual.
 Pick something easy.

 Setup
 -----